stacks-network/docs/src/pages/stacks-blockchain/testnet.md

 ## Introduction

-The Stacks 2.0 testnet is an altenrative blockchain, to be used for testing.
+The Stacks 2.0 testnet is an alterative blockchain, to be used for testing.
 It is intended for developer experimentation and not built for production-ready integrations.
 The testnet is frequently reset and Stacks tokens, used as fees for operations on the testnet, can be obtained for free using a [faucet](https://www.blockstack.org/testnet/faucet).

 With the completion of the Stacks 2.0 blockchain, a production-ready, stable version will be released as "mainnet".
 While work for the mainnet is in progress, the testnet reflects the most recent implementation of the Stacks 2.0 blockchain.